2020PB/police-brutality/reports/Oregon.md

 ### Man shot while filming from balcony | July 27th

-First-person footage was taken by a resident on his balcony which overlooked the protests.
+First-person footage was taken by an individual on a balcony near 3rd and Main (believed to be the Justice Center steps).
 Shots can be heard and the filmer is hit.
 He was allegedly struck in the face.

 tags: bystander, less-lethal, projectile, shoot

 id: or-portland-204

-geolocation:
+geolocation: 45.515573,-122.6769583

 **Links**